 PhD candidate in Digital Media with a specialization in Journalism (University of Porto), MA in Communication and Culture (Federal University of Rio de Janeiro), specialization in Project Planning for Digital and Interactive Media (Senac-Rio) and Diplomate in Journalism (UFRJ).
 Her research interests are critical Internet studies and digital methods applied to social research.

 Pedro Jacobetty has a BA and MA in Sociology from the University Institute of Lisbon (ISCTE-IUL) and a PhD in the Information and Knowledge Society at the Interdisciplinary Institute of Internet (IN3) of the Universitat Oberta de Catalunya (UOC).

-His research interests are movements, networks and journalism.
+PhD in Communication (Universitat Pompeu Fabra).
 BA in Audiovisual Communication at the University of Barcelona (UB), and MA in Advanced Studies in Social Communication at the Universitat Pompeu Fabra (UPF).
-Currently, he is PhD candidate in Communication in the Department of Communication at the UPF.
+His research interests are movements, networks, and journalism.